How do we know Climate change is real?

 SEA Level Rise

-How do Universities contribute to climate change?
+How does UT AUSTIN contribute to climate change?

 UT Austin perpetuates the climate crisis by…